 Online courses can be one of the most profitable small businesses to start.
 Once you complete the work of creating and marketing your course, the course can become a source of passive income.
 What’s more, the online education market is expanding at a record pace, and it’s expected to be a $350 billion market by 2025.

-The minimal legwork required in maintaining an online course makes it ideal for the aspiring entrepreneur who wants to start their business as a side hustle, either to validate your idea before you dive in or just for extra money while you keep your full-time job.
+The minimal legwork required in maintaining an online course makes it ideal for aspiring entrepreneur who wants to start their business as a side hustle, either to validate their idea before they dive in or just for extra money while you keep your full-time job.

 Sound like a dream?
 Learn how to make a 7 figure course from scratch.